nebuly-ai/optimate/README.md

 # OptiMate

 Optimate is a collection of libraries designed to help you optimize your AI models.
-It is an open-source project developed by Nebuly AI but is not actively maintained.
+It is an open-source project developed by Nebuly AI but is **not actively maintained**.

 The tools available to assist you in your optimization are: